JJFABxIT/NotAnITGuy/README.md

 Files: /videoSeries.02.DockerforBeginners

-For more projects, please bare with me as i upload more however you are free browse through the folders in this repo or check out the Project List.
+For more projects, please bare with me as I upload more however you are free to browse through the folders in this repo or check out the Project List.

 ---